 Background

-The NHS Talking Therapies programme (re-branded from Improving Access to Psychological Therapies in January 2023) is designed to support the NHS in delivering evidence-based talking therapies for people with common mental health problems, such as depression and anxiety disorders, in England.
+The NHS Talking Therapies programme (re-branded from Improving Access to Psychological Therapies in January 2023) was designed to support the NHS in delivering evidence-based talking therapies for people with common mental health problems, such as depression and anxiety disorders, in England.
 We explore how access and outcomes for the programme have changed over time.

 Access to NHS Talking Therapies

 The 2015 access standard for IAPT services was to provide timely access to treatment for at least 15% of the community prevalence of depression and anxiety disorders (900,000 people).
 The Five Year Forward View for Mental Health set out that this should increase to reach 25% of need so that at least 600,000 more adults with common mental health problems can access IAPT services each year by 2020/21 (1.5 million in total).
 The NHS Long Term Plan then increased this target to an additional 380,000 adults accessing IAPT services by 2023/24 (1.9 million in total).
+This target was missed.

 The number of referrals to IAPT and the number of referrals starting treatment have concurrently increased over time.
 In 2012/13 there were 883,968 referrals to IAPT, which nearly doubled to 1,694,740 by 2019/20.
-Despite a fall in 2020/21, number of referrals grew to 1.8 million in 2021/22 – the highest on record.
+Despite a fall in 2020/21, the number of referrals grew to 1.8 million in 2021/22 – the highest yet on record.
 In 2022/23, this fell to 1.7 million.
 Given that people can self-refer into every NHS Talking Therapies service, the slight drop in the number of referrals might be due to the recent re-branding of the programme.

 The number of referrals starting treatment also doubled from 2012/13 to 2019/20, surpassing one million by 2017/18.
 The 2015 access target of 900,000 was almost met, however IAPT fell short of the 2020/21 target by 32%, with 475,986 more people needing to start treatment to reach the target for that year.
-In 2022/23, 1.2 million people started treatment.
-This must increase considerably if the 2023/24 target of 1.9 million starting treatment is to be reached.
-In an effort to increase the number of referrals from non-white backgrounds, NHS England rolled out a new mental health campaignfrom January to March 2024 targeting 30 to 50-year-old Black and South Asian audiences.
+Despite efforts to increase the number of referrals, in 2023/24, 1.3 million people started treatment, 0.6 million referrals short of the target.

 Recovery after treatment completion by deprivation